Arts and Culture Program Grants

 Creating scaffolding for experiments with new economic paradigms and institutional models that center equity and justice and creative problem-solving in arts and culture

 Mellon seeds experiments that center and embolden artists to imagine new structures and organizational models that reflect their holistic approach to social change.
 Mellon provides support for projects that pilot new operating and funding models for individual artists and organizations that foster a more inclusive, nimble, and cooperative sector.

 You can learn more about this opportunity by visiting the funder's website.

-- Organizations in the United States that have been determined by the IRS to be 501(c)(3) charities
+- The Foundation makes most of its grants to organizations in the United States that have been determined by the IRS to be section 501(c)(3) public charities.

-- Organizations outside the United States that are equivalent to US public charities
+- The Foundation also makes grants to charitable organizations outside the United States that have 501(c)(3) status or that are equivalent to US public charities.

 - Foundation staff will work with a prospective foreign grantee to determine whether or not an organization can meet the equivalency standard.